-British Ceramics Biennial returns to Stoke-on-Trent (11 September to 17 October), with a vibrant five-week festival of new artist commissions, exhibitions and hands-on events that celebrate the life, character and creativity that ceramics bring to the city.
+For 2021, British Ceramics Biennial returned to Stoke-on-Trent (11 September to 17 October), with a vibrant five-week festival of new artist commissions, exhibitions and hands-on events that celebrated the life, character and creativity that ceramics bring to the city.

-The Goods Yard, a 19th century former warehouse in the heart of Stoke Town will be transformed and animated by the UK’s leading ceramic artists and emerging talents, many of them taking inspiration from the city’s industrial heritage and transforming tradition in a contemporary way.
-For the first time BCB will also curate an online programme of films, tours and events for those unable to visit in person.
+The Goods Yard, a 19th century former warehouse in the heart of Stoke Town was transformed and animated by the UK’s leading ceramic artists and emerging talents, many of them taking inspiration from the city’s industrial heritage and transforming tradition in a contemporary way.
+For the first time BCB also curated an online programme of films, tours and events for those unable to visit in person.

-BCB’s headline exhibition AWARD – taking centre stage in the festival, this snapshot of the contemporary ceramics scene sees 10 of the UK’s most innovative ceramic artists competing for a £5,000 prize.
+BCB’s headline exhibition took centre stage in the festival, this snapshot of the contemporary ceramics scene sees 10 of the UK’s most innovative ceramic artists competed for a £5,000 prize.
+The shortlisted artists were:

 - Stoke Makes Plates – a large-scale installation of 250 plates designed by 120 Stoke-on-Trent residents – from care home residents to people in addiction recovery – commissioned artists and local ceramics manufacturers and inspired by Stoke’s historic high-street.

-- History at the Dinner Table – US-based writer and artist Jacqueline Bishop reinterprets the brightly coloured bone china decorative plates used symbolically in Caribbean homes and delves into how they hid a violent history of slavery and colonialism by European countries.
+- History at the Dinner Table – US-based writer and artist Jacqueline Bishop reinterpreted the brightly coloured bone china decorative plates used symbolically in Caribbean homes and delved into how they hid a violent history of slavery and colonialism by European countries.

-- New commission from Vicky Lindo and Bill Brookes exploring the menstrual cycle and culminating in two large-scale lioness figures accompanied by other pots and vessels.
+- New commission from Vicky Lindo and Bill Brookes explored the menstrual cycle.

-- Major exhibitions in the city’s cultural quarter of Hanley including Neil Brownsword’s solo show at the Potteries Museum & Art Gallery, which delves into North Staffordshire’s early ceramic industrialisation, and an exhibition at Airspace Gallery exploring clay’s zeitgeist moment.
+- Major exhibitions in the city’s cultural quarter of Hanley included Neil Brownsword’s solo show at the Potteries Museum & Art Gallery, which delved into North Staffordshire’s early ceramic industrialisation, and an exhibition at Airspace Gallery explored clay’s zeitgeist moment.

-- Interventions in The Goods Yard inspired by the Wedgwood anti-slavery medallion and led by local young people in collaboration with V&A Wedgwood Collection.
+- Interventions in The Goods Yard inspired by the Wedgwood anti-slavery medallion that were led by local young people in collaboration with V&A Wedgwood Collection.

-- Hands-on programme in BCB’s science lab inspiring visitors to get involved by making and playing with clay – from exploring traditional techniques to experimenting with contemporary processes.
+- Hands-on programme in BCB’s science lab inspired visitors to get involved by making and playing with clay – from exploring traditional techniques to experimenting with contemporary processes.

-At the nearby Spode Works site Paul Scott’s Gardens of Lyra in The Spode Museum Trust Heritage Centre celebrates a new Cumbrian Blue(s) tea set, made by Spode for Fortnum & Mason.
-The festival will also spill over into the Spode Rose Garden with Stoke-on-Tent artist Louise Adams capturing the seasonality of the garden through drawing and painting.
-The Spode Works site will be filled with installations and creative responses, including photography with collective Haptic Tacit, and public realm seating with Stoke-based Dust Rising.
+At the nearby Spode Works site Paul Scott’s Gardens of Lyra in The Spode Museum Trust Heritage Centre celebrated a new Cumbrian Blue(s) tea set, made by Spode for Fortnum & Mason alongside an installation and creative response from artist collective Haptic Tacit.
+The festival also spilt over into the Spode Rose Garden with Stoke-on-Tent artist Louise Adams capturing the seasonality of the garden through drawing and painting.